-Now that spring is here, your thoughts should be turning to exterior rental property maintenance Charleston investment properties need.
+When spring arrives, your thoughts should turn to the exterior rental property maintenance Charleston investment properties need.

-Over the next few weeks, we will be discussing popular projects that can greatly increase the curbside appeal of the property, allowing you to attract high-quality tenants and helping to improve the value of your rental homes.
+Taking time to implement specific projects that can greatly increase the curbside appeal of investment properties in Charleston, allowing you to attract high-quality tenants and improve the value of your rental homes.

-Updating the exterior walls and trim of your rental property in Charleston can provide one of the most dramatic facelifts you could possibly hope for.
-An old, drab, worn-out house can be quickly transformed into a vibrantly-updated rental property sure to catch the eyes of potential renters—all with a few gallons of fresh paint or new siding.
+Updating the exterior walls and trim of your rental property in the Charleston area can provide one of the most dramatic facelifts you could possibly hope for.
+An old, drab, worn-out house can be quickly transformed into smartly-updated rental property sure to catch the eyes of potential renters—all with a few gallons of fresh paint or new siding.

-Obviously, the answer will depend upon you; your plans for the property, your budget, and your own personal abilities as a do-it-yourself property owner.
+The answer to "siding vs. paint" will depend upon you, your plans for the property, your budget, and your own personal abilities as a do-it-yourself property owner.

-- We will suppose that only high-quality supplies and materials are to be used, and that the home is in good physical repair and only needs cosmetic revitalization.
+For today's property management insights, we'll work through a hypothetical project to paint or add siding to a 2,100-square-foot, one-story single-family home in Charleston's largest zip code, 29412.
+We'll also assume that only high-quality supplies and materials are to be used and that the home is in good physical repair and only needs cosmetic revitalization.

-One caveat: As with any home maintenance or improvement project, there are always cheaper ways to do something—usually by cutting corners or by using low-quality supplies.
-The figures quoted are from recognized industry experts and reflect the cost to do the job right the first time.
+One caveat: As with any home maintenance or improvement project, there are always cheaper ways to do something—usually by cutting corners or using low-quality supplies.
+The figures quoted are from recognized industry experts and reflect the cost of doing the job right the first time.

 The Pros of Painting Your Rental Property

-By far, the biggest reason to paint your rental property in Charleston instead of installing siding is the cost of initial investment.
-Painting a home costs a fraction of what siding it would—especially if you are doing it yourself.
+By far, the biggest reason to paint your rental property in Charleston instead of installing siding is the cost of the initial investment.
+Painting a home costs a fraction of adding siding—especially if you are doing it yourself.

-According to homeadvisor.com, it costs $4,500 on average to paint a home in the Charleston area, with most property owners paying between $2,725 and $6,000.
+It can cost (on average) about $5,200 to paint a home's exterior with the dimensions we mentioned earlier, with most property owners paying between $2,000 and $8,000.
 We'll go into greater detail about costs in a moment.

 Exterior house paint is literally available in any color you can think of.
 There are several dozen standard colors from which to choose, and custom color mixing is available.
 Even better, painting gives you the flexibility to change things up and vary the color from time to time.